LydiaUwU/Second-Year-Notes/Algorithms And Data Structures 1/3 Mathematical Approach.md

 ## Cost Model 3
 Simplifying the calculations.
 Use some basic operation as a proxy for running time.

 **Careful!:** Don't over-simplify!
-Make sure that the operations you are not counting add up toa  factor lower than the operations you do want to counting
+Make sure that the operations you are not counting add up to a factor lower than the operations you do want to counting

 ## Combination of Cost Models
 Each cost model makes a simplification in the calculation of running time.
 We can even combine the assumptions of different cost models.